Survey Software: R survey functions

 Restrictions on number of variables or observations.

 Only those due to limitations of available memory or disk capacity.
+Data can be stored in a relational database and automatically loaded as needed.

 Primary methods used for variance estimation.